oracle/graal/docs/reference-manual/native-image/PGO.md

 ### What Is a _Profile_?

-A profile is a summarised log of how many times certain events occurred during an application's run time.
+A profile is a summarized log of how many times certain events occurred during an application's run time.
 The events are chosen according to which information can be useful for the compiler to make better decisions.
 Examples include:
 - How many times was this method called?